 As Xerxes observed his fleet’s destruction from his prime viewing location, tears streamed down his face.
 When the sun blessedly set to hide the terrible scene from his view, he moved and spoke like a man of twice his age.
 At last, he understood the depth of his strategic folly in rushing to Greece without first consolidating a position in Thrace, followed by his tactical folly of trying to win the war here and now, on his enemy’s terms rather than his own.
 “What are your recommendations?” he asked his advisors wearily that evening.
 But they said nothing in their shame.

 Only Demaratus had the heart to speak.
 Mercifully, he broached not a word of reproach toward those who had mocked and ignored his cautions so many times.
 “We have suffered a major reversal today, but we must dwell on the future rather than the past.
-I fear that the Greek navy, which will now be able to roam the seas unopposed, can make a difficult battle still worse for us at the Isthmus of Corinth by transporting troops behind us to harry our rear.
+I fear that the Greek navy, which will now be able to roam the seas unopposed, can make a difficult battle still worse for us at the Isthmus of Corinth by transporting troops behind us to attack our rear, just as we once hoped to do to them.
 More than ever, then, I don’t believe we can conquer the Peloponnese before winter comes.
 And without control of the sea here at Athens we can’t hope to hold the city with the relatively small occupying force which we have sufficient provisions to support.
 Therefore we must abandon Attica and Boeotia entirely — but only for the time being, mind you — in favor of winter quarters well to the north.
 Then we can resume the war next year.”
 And for once, all of the other advisors merely nodded in subdued agreement.

 Xerxes, who had never been particularly noted for his piety, now took an unusual step: he turned to his army’s prophet, whose presence at these councils of wars had heretofore been little more than a formality.
 “What is your reading of today’s events?” he asked.